YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

    processes, as does the :doc:`Yosys environment variable</appendix/env_vars>` ``ABC`` because they are only read on start-up.
 While others, such as ``YOSYS_NOVERIFIC`` and ``HOME``, are evaluated each time they are used.

+Once you have finished configuration, you can now run ``yosys <bugpoint.ys>``.
+The first thing `bugpoint` will do is test the input design fails.
+If it doesn't, make sure you are using the right ``yosys`` executable; unless the ``-yosys`` option is provided, it will use whatever the shell defaults to.
+If you are using the ``-runner`` option, try replacing the `bugpoint` command with ``write_rtlil test.il`` and then on a new line, ``!<wrapper> yosys -s
+<failure.ys> test.il`` to check it works as expected and returns a non-zero
+status.

+Depending on the size of your design, and the length of your ``<failure.ys>``, `bugpoint` may take some time; remember, it will run ``yosys -s <failure.ys>`` on each iteration of the design.
+The bigger the design, the more iterations.
+The longer the ``<failure.ys>``, the longer each iteration will take.
+As the design shrinks and `bugpoint` converges, each iteration should take less and less time.
+Once all simplifications are exhausted and there are no more objects that can be removed, the script will continue and the minimized design can be saved.

 What do I do with the minimized design?